x95castle1/gemfire-expiry-task/README.md

 - GemFire installed and $GEMFIRE_HOME set on path.

 ### Compile and Package
-Run the compile-custom-functions.sh script to compile DeleteOldMarketPricesFunction.java and build custom-functions.jar.
-These files will be in the custom-functions/target directory if successful.
+Run the compile-expiry-task.sh script to compile ConditionalExpiry.java and builds custom-expiry-tasks.jar.
+These files will be in the custom-expiry-tasks/target directory if successful.

 ```
-./compile-custom-functions.sh
+./compile-expiry-tasks.sh
 ```

 ## How to Use